<- Back To Home Page To Source File

 Support for AOT compilation was moved from experimental in .NET 7 preview 2.
 But in .NET 7 support for AOT was limited to console apps and class libraries.

-In .NET 8 this support was expanded and also includes support for many ASPNET application types.
-More about ASPNET AOT compatibility and performance can be found here.
+In .NET 8 this support was expanded and also includes support for many ASP.NET application types.
+More about ASP.NET AOT compatibility and performance can be found here.
 In .NET 8 AOT compilation can also be used in some UI Frameworks.
 Avalonia UI and the Uno Platform both support AOT compilation.
 AOT was also mentioned in the WPF Roadmap 2023 as a long term goal.

 Limitations